github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization.md

 You can give organization members, outside collaborators and teams of people varying levels of access to repositories by assigning repository roles.
 For more information, see "[Repository roles for an organization](/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization)."

-Team-level roles are roles that give permissions specific to a team.
-You can give any individual member of a team the *team maintainer* role, which gives them a number of administrative permissions over a team.
+Team-level roles are roles that give permissions to manage a team.
+You can give any individual member of a team the team maintainer role, which gives the member a number of administrative permissions over a team.
 For more information, see "[Giving "team maintainer" permissions to an organization member](/organizations/managing-peoples-access-to-your-organization-with-roles/giving-team-maintainer-permissions-to-an-organization-member)."

 Organization-level roles are different sets of permissions that can be assigned to individuals or teams to manage an organization and the repositories, teams and settings within it.
 For more information on each organization-level role, see [Roles for an organization](#roles-for-an-organization).